timwillard24/ai-case-study/README.md

 15. Boxing
 [^3]

 Accuscore has become one of the best in the industry by providing sophisticated predictive models, transparency in their methodology, wide range of sports coverage, available real-time updates, and many customizable tools tailored to individual user's needs.
-They have used the following technologies to provide their customer's an edge:
+They have used the following technologies to provide their customer's that beeting edge:
 1. **Detailed Statistical Analysis** - Historical data, player/team statistics, and other relavant factors to generate preditcions through AI modelling
 2. **Machine Learning** - Algorithymic simulation engine to simulate each event up to 10,000 times for more accurate outcome preditctions.
 3. **Data Integration** - Third-party provider integrations to incorporate weather, injuries, and over-all team dynamics for up-to-date information on every game.